15 Dietitian Side Hustles to Earn an Extra $1000 Per Month

 One important thing to remember about being a part of affiliate programs is that you have to disclose this to your audience.
 So if you are using an affiliate link in a blog post, or on your social media, you must tell your audience that you are receiving a financial incentive for doing so (like I’ve done above).
 Often, brands will have their own requirements for how you disclose this information, so make sure and look into this before just posting the link.

-11. Sell physical goods
+11. Sell Physical Goods

 I’ve seen some really awesome dietitian-led product-based businesses.
 As someone who has had a product-based business, this can be a really fun way to make extra income.
 I’ve seen dietitian’s create body positive t-shirts, fun utensils with foodie memes, reusable snack bags and more!